Dead Island: Plot

-Mowen stonewalls the survivors on the prison, but does take them to a lab studying the plague.
+Mowen stonewalls the survivors on the prison, but does take them to a lab studying the virus.
 Their researchers determine the infection is a mutation of Kuru that originated from the indigenous population.
 At their behest, the survivors collect a tissue sample from a native mummy to better examine the pre-mutation form of Kuru and rescue a native woman, Yerema, who was about to be sacrificed by her tribe.

 Mowen finally agrees to take the survivors to the prison.
-After the survivors complete the preparations that he and Jin requested, they hurry back to the lab when White reports that somethings' gone wrong.
+After the survivors complete the preparations that he and Jin requested, they hurry back to the lab when White reports that something has gone wrong.
 They find the zombies the scientists were studying were accidentally released, with only Yerema still alive.
 Rescuing Yerema and retrieving what appears to be a prototype vaccine, the survivors proceed to the prison island.

 The survivors initially help the surviving prisoners to arm themselves in exchange for reaching White, but when White finally contacts them again he urges them to abandon the prisoners and proceed to him.
 The prisoners' holdout eventually falls and Mowen dies helping Jin and Yerema escape.
 As the survivors are about to reach White, however, they are hit with a knockout gas inside their elevator.
-Awoken by a tech-savvy prisoner named Kevin, they learn that White stole the vaccine and are warned that, he intends to flee with his wife and call in a nuclear strike to purge the island.
+Awoken by a tech-savvy prisoner named Kevin, they learn that White stole the vaccine and intends to flee with his wife and call in a nuclear strike to purge the island.

 Racing to the roof helipad, the survivors find themselves held by White at gunpoint.
 Jin, disgusted by White's plan, releases White's now-zombified wife from her restraints, and she bites White on the wrist.
 White kills his wife and shoots Jin dead, then injects himself with the vaccine, only for it to accelerate and amplify his own mutation.
 The survivors kill White, then finally escape Banoi with his helicopter as Kevin intones that things will never be the same.